mika314/screen-cast/README.md

 # Screen Cast

 Screen Cast allows you to stream your computer's screen directly to your Oculus Quest via a browser.
-The tool uses FFmpeg for screen capture and H.264 encoding, and streams it over a WebSocket connection.

 ## **Screen Cast Demo**